Datastore is Down on one of the nodes in the NSX manager cluster

 Issue/Introduction

-- NSX manger node has DATASTORE service DOWN
+• NSX manager node has DATASTORE service DOWN

-- When we do from NSX cli --> get cluster status --> Shows DATASTORE service as DOWN for a particular manager node
+• When executing the following command from NSX cli as "admin" user, output shows that DATASTORE service as DOWN for a particular manager node:

 Wed Jan 21 2025 UTC 07:06:27.343